cpbirch/balls/README.md

 	2. launch browser at <hostname>:3000
 	3. Setup config right there.

-	Different teams can have their Balls pointing to their own CI server via browser config.
+	Since the config is UI based, different teams have full control over their configuration.

 ### Setup with server side config